lars1050/csc321-s25/project02-creature/README.md

 ### Issues

 It is the responsibility of the team to create the issues.
 Issues should be relatively small.
 Try to create issues that can be tested when complete.
 Once you have determined the issues, add them all to gitlab.
 Each issue should have a descriptive name and a sentence or two that describes what will be implemented.
 Identify the issues by end-of-class Friday.
 They will be reviewed to ensure they make sense for this project.

+> You can assign issues as they are addressed.

+> If you are a procrastinator, pay attention to the deadlines and limit your procrastination.
+It is not fair to your teammates to wait until the last minute.
+And you will be docked points for this behavior.
+For those of you who are non-procrastinators, please do not turn this into an individual project.
+Be responsbile.
+Communicate.

 Create a branch for each issue and merge to main when complete.
 Please do not delete branches.
 As issues are completed, mark them as closed.